tomtom87/blackdown-data/README.md

 npm install
 ```

-Now you can start data aquisition with `node init.js` read the code for more information
+Now you can start data acquisition with `node init.js` read the code for more information

 ## Configuration file

 Look inside `config/default.json` which is the default configuration for the application.
 Most options are self explanatory and commented, if you have any requirement for new options please create a issue.

-*The following exchange orderbooks are available:*
+*The following exchange order books are available:*
 - Bitfinex
 - Poloniex
 - GDAX